AgnostiqHQ/covalent/doc/source/webapp_ui/graph_view/features/zoom.rst

    :align: center
    :width: 5000px

-- User can zoom in to transport graph by clicking |zoom in| icon.
+- Users can zoom in to transport graph by clicking |zoom in| icon.
 - Users can also zoom in by scrolling down when pointing the cursor on the graph view.

 Zoom Out